0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

-# Hash Processor
+# Hash Chiplet

 Miden VM "offloads" all hash-related computations to a separate _hash processor_.
-This processor supports executing [Rescue Prime](https://eprint.iacr.org/2020/1143) hash function (or rather a [specific instantiation](https://docs.rs/winter-crypto/0.3.2/winter_crypto/hashers/struct.Rp64_256.html) of it) in the following settings:
+This chiplet supports executing [Rescue Prime](https://eprint.iacr.org/2020/1143) hash function (or rather a [specific instantiation](https://docs.rs/winter-crypto/0.3.2/winter_crypto/hashers/struct.Rp64_256.html) of it) in the following settings:

 - A single permutation of Rescue Prime.
 - A simple 2-to-1 hash.